 How to maximize the use of UX research repositories in your organization

-User research repositories (or repos for short) are all the rage these days.
+User research repositories are all the rage these days.
 From a cursory glance, this makes sense.
-They are well-structured searchable databases of user insights.
+They're well-structured searchable databases of user insights.
 They align with the general research process of initiation, planning, recruiting, data collection, synthesis & analysis, reporting, and follow-up.

-In fact, they make the last four steps easier, and the results become potentially reusable in other research projects.
+They make the last four steps easier, making the results potentially reusable in other research projects.
 They are the perfect tool to build an atomic research practice.
+Organizations using repositories quite frequently run into a pragmatic flaw, though.

-The issue doesn’t come from the tool but the way it’s implemented.
-Company-wide adoption of the research repo remains very low despite efforts to democratize insights.
-The research team builds a searchable database of insights that could help their future work but these insights don't reach the others.
+The issue doesn’t come from the tool but from how it’s implemented.
+Company-wide adoption of the research repository remains very low despite efforts to democratize insights.
+The research team builds a searchable database of insights that could help their future work, but these insights don't reach the others.

 Why does this happen?